“Walls were broken down, confidence was built up, and the entire context of my classroom changed for the better…”

 Our supporters allow us to reach students of every socioeconomic background, geographic area, and ability by covering the financial gap between what schools can afford to pay and what professional artists deserve to earn.

 Nina Collier was our first change agent.
-Sixty eight years ago she asked, “Why can’t we bring professional musicians into our schools to perform?”
+Seventy years ago she asked, “Why can’t we bring professional musicians into our schools to perform?”

 Concerned that young people were completing school and living their lives without ever having heard a live performance by a professional musician, Nina answered by founding the “Young Musicians’ Series,” a live, chamber music series performed by professional musicians in Baltimore-area schools and cultural centers.